-Starting September 1, we will begin conducting weekly Sunday worship services for the residents.
+Starting September 1, we began conducting weekly Sunday worship services for the residents.

 High Desert received this mission award at the New Mexico Annual Conference on June 14, 2019.

 Every three months members of the congregation prepare and serve meals for the homeless at First United Methodist Church in downtown Albuquerque.